Joint Reward Modeling: Internalizing Chain-of-Thought for Efficient Visual Reward Models: Conclusion

 \section{Conclusion}

-This paper proposes \textbf{Joint Reward Modeling (JRM)}, a new paradigm for enhancing semantic understanding capability while maintaining the efficient inference of discriminative reward models.
-Through joint training of language generation tasks and reward prediction tasks, the model implicitly learns high-level semantic and logical reasoning capabilities in the shared backbone, without needing to explicitly generate intermediate steps at inference time.
-Experimental results show that JRM significantly outperforms traditional discriminative models on multiple standard reward model benchmarks and achieves stable and consistent performance improvements in downstream online reinforcement learning tasks.
-Overall, this method demonstrates that reasoning capability need not exist in the form of explicit output to be effectively utilized, providing a feasible solution for efficient and scalable reward modeling and alignment, while offering new insights for achieving Efficient Alignment in resource-constrained environments.
+This paper proposes \textbf{Joint Reward Modeling (JRM)}, an efficient visual reward modeling framework for expert-like judgment.
+Through joint training of language modeling and reward prediction, JRM learns fine-grained semantic analysis from language-based evaluation supervision during training.
+At inference time, it keeps only the discriminative scoring path.
+Experiments show that JRM outperforms traditional discriminative models on multiple reward model benchmarks and brings stable gains in downstream online reinforcement learning.
+Overall, JRM shows that semantic analysis learned during training can be turned into efficient reward judgment, providing a practical solution for scalable reward modeling and alignment.